 GEOSAF Part II Task Group Activities

-- Develop basic supporting materials on relevant issues related to the integration of operational and long term safety in the safety case for geological disposal facilities
+- Develop basic supporting materials on relevant issues related to the integration of operational and long term safety in the safety case for geological disposal facilities.

 - Revise the materials taking into account the discussions in plenary meetings, and propose plans for the next plenary meeting potentially addressing new topics

-Core group meetings are held at least twice in between plenary meetings.
+Core group meetings were held at least twice in between plenary meetings.
 The group developed the arguments focusing on the concept of an "initial state" of a disposal facility, which tries to express the state of the system at the time of closure for post-closure safety assessment purposes.
 During the operational period revisions to the original design assumptions (e.g. barrier functions, material selections, configurations, etc.) are likely to occur and which can affect the assessment of post-closure safety.
-As the disposal project progresses through siting, design, construction, operation and closure, it is expected that the operator will regularly update the safety case taking account lessons learned and increased knowledge.
+As the disposal project progresses through siting, design, construction, operation and closure, it is supposed that the operator will regularly update the safety case taking account lessons learned and increased knowledge.
 These updated safety cases, or the need for them, are likely to be subject to regulatory review or approval.
 At different points in time, including the time of closure of the disposal facility, the operator will have to ensure that the safety case demonstrates the safety performance with a reasonable level of confidence that the facility will deliver the required level of protection to humans and the environment in the long-term.

-The technical document, which the core group is responsible for drafting, describes the key aspects to consider in order to ensure the safety objectives can be met throughout the development of the disposal facility, as well as proposing an approach for combining operational safety and post-closure safety into the safety case.
+The technical document, which the core group was responsible for drafting, describes the key aspects to consider in order to ensure the safety objectives can be met throughout the development of the disposal facility, as well as proposing an approach for combining operational safety and post-closure safety into the safety case.

 - Does the IAEA propose to develop a comprehensive set of guidance documents on how Member States can address the operational safety requirements underlined in the existing IAEA Safety Standards?